History of Albania in Timeline

 In 2019, the Global Competitiveness Index assigned Albania a ranking of 81st.

-In 2019, the international airport of Tirana carried more than 3.3 million passengers with connections to many destinations in other countries around Europe, Africa and Asia.
+In 2019, the international airport of Tirana carried more than 3.3 million passengers, connecting to destinations in Europe, Africa, and Asia.

-In March 2020, COVID-19 was confirmed to have spread to Albania, prompting the government to declare a state of emergency to limit its spread.
+In March 2020, COVID-19 was confirmed to have spread to Albania, leading the government to declare a state of emergency to limit the virus's spread.

 2020: Press Freedom Index Ranking